 Personally I’m not a fan of their site design, it all feels a bit clunky and I don’t need spinning whales.
 If you are more passionate about cleaning up the oceans than you are about planting trees though, then Ekoru might just be the search engine for you.
 Like Ecosia their search results are powered by Bing.

-I’ve just stumbled on Okeano while I was writing this post.
-They have a pretty logo, a clean website design, don’t track searches, and claim to use 80% of profits to help clean up plastic from the ocean.
+I stumbled on Okeano while I was writing the first version of this article.
+They have a pretty logo, and very clean and easy to look at site design.
+They don’t track searches, and claim to use 80% of profits to help clean up plastic from the ocean.

 I’d love to tell you more, but Information is really pretty thin on the ground on their website.
 It looks like their search results are provided by Google.

-I’ve never used SearchScene but have just discovered it.
-It’s similar to most of the others above, they make a selling point of having changing wallpaper like Bing which I can take or leave to be honest.
+I’ve been aware of SearchScene for a while (since I wrote the first version of this post) but have never really used it much.
+It’s similar to most of the others above, they make a selling point of having changing wallpaper like Bing which I find a bit distracting and don’t love at all to be honest.
 Bing also powers the search results, although they also mention adding something with their own algorithms.

 SearchScene claims to donate 95% of revenue to charity, and the nice thing is that you get to ‘vote’ on which charities (currently form a list of six which are all well worth supporting) the revenue generated by your searches goes to.

 I’ll be honest, I know much less about these highly privacy focused search engines. that’s because Ecosia and Gexsi meet everything that I demand in terms of privacy and do a lot of other good at the same time, so I haven’t spent a lot of time trying these out.